Maleekmoh/Maleekmoh.github.io/README-template.md

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

+### Useful resources

+- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.

+**Note: Delete this note and replace the list above with resources that helped you during the challenge.
+These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author